Velho and Christian Too (first co-writing by Ranae)

 Starting nearest to me, I see Kaisa’s dual authority in my own mother.
 She was a gardener, a gatherer of herbs, a healer.
 She was also a fervent Christian.
 So determined was she in both of those things that she pushed Christianity and herbs down people’s throats (literally in the case of “green drink”).
 She was called a “health food fanatic” and a “quack.”
 These are kinder words for something similar to “witch.”

 Where, I have wondered, did Mom learn to garden and pick berries, to can, to plant and forage herbs?
 Her mother couldn’t have taught her because she died before Mom was two.
-Her step-mom never planted anything and refused to allow Mom to “mess up” their family yard with a garden, also wouldn’t allow Mom a pet.
+Her step-mom didn’t allow Mom to mess up their family yard with a garden, also wouldn’t let Mom have a pet.

-Mom was introduced to gardening and gathering and making herbal concoctions, evidence seems to indicate, by her Finnish Grandma Lisa.
-It was also Grandma Lisa who taught Mom to that the Bible could offer guidance and protection.
+Mom was introduced to gardening and gathering and making herbal concoctions by her Finnish Grandma Lisa.
+It was also Grandma Lisa who taught Mom that the Bible offered guidance and protection.

 In both Great-grandma Lisa and in Mom, the velho was hidden.
-The Christian, in an unorthodox way, was allowed to be more public.
-Maybe after death, though, the velho spirit has burned free, joined the Christian hand-in-hand.
+The Christian, in an unorthodox way, was allowed to be public.
+Maybe after death, though, the velho spirit has burned free, joined the Christian once again, hand-in-hand.

-Great-Grandma Lisa seems free and wise to me when I speak with her now and when she answers.
+Great-Grandma Lisa seems free and wise to me when I speak with her now and feel that she answers.
 Her Bible often gives me good guidance when, oracle-style, I open it at random after asking a question.

 Leave a Reply